History of the University of California, Los Angeles: Sexual harassment scandals

 In 2014, a graduate student adviser and professor in the history department, Gabriel Piterberg, was accused of sexually assaulting two students.
 A lawsuit was filed against the university by attorney Ann Olivarius for its failure to properly act on the accusations.
 An editorial in the student newspaper wrote about the university's response, "This outcome is an embarrassment for UCLA.
 Not only does this represent a huge step backward and a betrayal of students' trust, but it displays a startlingly low standard when it comes to treatment of sexual assault suspects."
 The university settled with the plaintiffs and suspended and fined Piterberg, then did more after student protest and legal efforts, including "separation from employment, denial of emeritus status, [and] denial of future employment with the University of California."
 In 2015, the U.S. Department of Education's Office for Civil Rights investigated UCLA and other universities for their compliance with Title IX and responses to sexual violence.

 In 2018, the university came into the national spotlight again when the Los Angeles Times reported that four employees had filed lawsuits against UCLA and the UC Board of Regents having accused their workplace supervisor of sexual harassment and the university of failing to properly handle abuse complaints.
 The harassment allegedly started in early 2016, according to the lawsuits.
 The women faced retaliation from other supervisors after they filed complaints.
 The retaliatory behavior included making the women do more work and not allowing them to take time off to see their attorney.
 They are seeking more than $120 million in damages.
 Subsequently, an audit by the California State Auditor found inconsistent discipline in UCLA sexual misconduct cases.
 The state audit also found that UCLA did not follow university policy or Title IX requirements.

+In recent years, UCLA's Title IX office has faced public criticism from students and researchers over its handling of sexual harassment complaints and the transparency of its investigations.
+In 2023, The Daily Bruin highlighted systemic dissatisfaction with the office, noting a 2018 case where an astronomy graduate student's resilience and professional success were explicitly cited by investigators as evidence that a superior's unwelcome behavior had not caused enough professional damage to constitute harassment.